 ‘A big advantage to having a smart meter is also the energy usage data it gives you.
 Which you can use to identify times and situations when you're using more or less,’ she adds.
 ‘For example, you may realise that leaving your computer on standby consumes more energy than you had thought; getting into the habit of turning it off completely when it's not in use.’

 ‘Similarly, you may not be able to work out just how much energy your washing machine consumes, and see the real energy saving benefits of switching to eco cycles, or line drying rather than tumble drying washing.’

 Using a smart meter alongside an energy monitoring plug, available on Amazon, will help you to figure out exactly what is using the most energy and help reduce those bills.

 Do I have to get a smart meter?

-In short, no. No –one is obliged to get a smart meter installed.
+If you're asking if you have to get a smart meter, the short answer is no. No –one is obliged to get a smart meter installed.
 However, some suppliers are making it a precondition that consumers get one installed in order to access their best deals.

 How do I top up a smart meter?

 Smart meters are available no matter how you pay your bill.
 So if you’re a prepay customer (topping up with a card or key) you can avail of the benefits of having a smart meter.
 It’s also easier to top up, with more options – online, via an app, by text or by phone.